Applying for an undergraduate degree through UCAS

 You can select up to five courses at a maximum of five universities on your UCAS application.
 There is no order of preference to your choices and you can apply for more than one University of Plymouth course.

-If you’re still not sure about courses, browsing our degrees by subject area can be a good way to discover the range of options.
+If you’re still not sure about courses, a good way to discover options is by browsing our degrees by subject area.

 Your personal statement